 About the Show

-From Universal Television Alternative Studio, a division of Universal Studio Group, and Village Roadshow Television, the series is a reboot of the classic Emmy- and Peabody Award-winning "College Bowl" that previously aired on NBC in the U.S., and for decades has been part of campus life at colleges and universities around the world.
+From Village Roadshow Television and Universal Television Alternative Studio, a division of Universal Studio Group, the series is an update of the classic Emmy and Peabody Award-winning "College Bowl" that previously aired on NBC in the U.S. and for decades has been part of campus life at colleges and universities around the world.

-"Capital One College Bowl" is executive produced by Peyton Manning, Cooper Manning, Eli Manning, Richard Reid via Richard Reid Productions, Inc., and Mark Itkin via his Tough Lamb Media.
-David Friedman serves as showrunner for the series.
+"Capital One College Bowl" is executive produced by brothers Peyton, Cooper and Eli Manning through Omaha Productions; Richard Reid via Richard Reid Productions; Mark Itkin via Tough Lamb Media; and showrunner Harry Friedman ("Wheel of Fortune," "Jeopardy!").